 MOST MELTERS IN STOCK & READY TO SHIP!

 Soapmelters, your intelligent partner in the soap making industry is proud to offer the most extensive line of superior, reliable melting and heating tanks and pots in the industry for Soap making materials and substances including Waxes, Oils, Glyercine and Butters like Soy, Vegetable Palm Wax, Soap, Gels, Honey, Coconut Butter, Cocoa Butter, Avocado Butter, Jojoba Oil, Almond Oil, Camellia Oil, Brazil Nut Oil, Olive Oil and more!

 SOAP MELTERS TANKS vs CONVECTION MELTERS

 Before you became a professional soap maker, did you ever melt your soap mixtures in your oven?
 Of course not because air is not an efficient conductor of heat.
 You used a stove top pot (direct heat melter) or double boiler (water jacket melting tank).

-The laws of physics are the same today as they were when you were a beginner: air is an inefficient method of conducting and transfering heat, so why would you use a convection melter?
+The laws of physics are the same today as they were when you were a beginner: air is an inefficient method of conducting and transferring heat, so why would you use a convection melter?

 Bottom Line: If convection melters were good for soap making, we would sell them.
 We don't take chances with your handcrafted soap making business.